jdhuf/EventTrackerProject/README.md

 * MySQL Workbench
 * Mac Terminal
 * REST API
+* Javascript
+* HTML
+* XHR

 ## How to Use

-After uploading code to SpringToolSuite4, the user can run the program and test CRUD operations using Postman.
-The user can also verify changes to the database using MySQL commands from Terminal.
+The user can perform basic CRUD operations using the fields and buttons provided on the launched application.

-The routes necessary for testing the operations are listed below.
+The routes necessary for testing the operations locally are listed below.

-Expected Routes
+Expected Routes for Postman Testing

 | Return Type       | Route                                         | Functionality                    |
 |-------------------|-----------------------------------------------|----------------------------------|